ietf-wg-cellar/flac-specification/flac.md

 `u(32)`   | The length of the picture data in bytes.
 `u(n*8)`  | The binary picture data.

 The following table contains all defined picture types.
 Values other than those listed in the table are reserved and SHOULD NOT be used.
 There MAY only be one each of picture type 1 and 2 in a file.
-In general practice, many decoders display the contents of a picture metadata block with picture type 3 (front cover) during playback, if present.
+In general practice, many FLAC playback devices and software display the contents of a picture metadata block with picture type 3 (front cover) during playback, if present.

 Value | Picture type
 :-----|:-----------